-To have your proposal included in the proxy statement for the 2013 annual meeting of stockholders, pursuant to Rule 14a-8 under the Securities and Exchange Act of 1934, as amended, you must submit your proposal in writing by the date that is 120 calendar days before the anniversary of the date that this year's proxy statement is "released to stockholders," or in other words the mailing date.
-Thus, assuming that this proxy statement is mailed on or about Friday, June 29, 2012, your proposal for the 2013 annual meeting of stockholders should arrive at the Company's office by Friday, March 1, 2013.
-Your proposal should be addressed to us at PDF Solutions, Inc., Attention: Corporate Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California 95110.
+To have your proposal included in the proxy statement for the 2016 annual meeting of stockholders, pursuant to Rule 14a-8 under the Securities and Exchange Act of 1934, as amended, you must submit your proposal in writing by the date that is 120 calendar days before the anniversary of the date that this year's proxy statement is mailed to stockholders.
+Thus, assuming that this proxy statement is mailed on or about Monday, April 20, 2015, your proposal for the 2016 annual meeting of stockholders should arrive at the Company's office by Monday, December 21, 2015.
+Your proposal should be addressed to us at PDF Solutions, Inc., Attention: Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California 95110.

-In addition, our Bylaws provide that a proposal that a stockholder delivers or mails to our principal executive offices not less than 90 days and no more than 120 days prior to the one year anniversary date of this year's meeting, which will be August 3, 2013 (the "Anniversary Date"), shall be considered timely received, which means any such proposal would need to be delivered or mailed to us between April 5, 2013 and May 5, 2013.
+In addition, our Bylaws provide that a proposal that a stockholder delivers or mails to our principal executive offices not less than 90 days and no more than 120 days prior to the one year anniversary date of this year's meeting, which will be May 26, 2016 (the "Anniversary Date"), shall be considered timely received, which means any such proposal would need to be delivered or mailed to us between January 26, 2016 and February 25, 2016.
 However, our Bylaws also provide that if the date of the annual meeting of stockholders is more than 30 days prior to, or more than 60 days after the Anniversary Date, and less than 60 days notice of the date of the meeting is given to stockholders, to be timely received the proposal must be received from the stockholder not later than the close of business on the 10th day following the date the meeting date was first publicly announced.
-If you submit a proposal for the 2013 annual meeting of stockholders was first publicly announced, then management has the sole discretion to present the proposal at the meeting, and the proxies for the 2013 annual meeting of stockholders will confer discretion on the management proxy holders to vote for or against your proposal at their discretion.
+If you submit a proposal for the 2016 annual meeting of stockholders after February 25, 2016, or, in the circumstances described above, later than the close of business on the 10th day following the date that 2015 annual meeting of stockholders was first publicly announced, then management has the sole discretion to present the proposal at the meeting, and the proxies for the 2016 annual meeting of stockholders will confer discretion on the management proxy holders to vote for or against your proposal at their discretion.

-Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on August 3, 2012 Our proxy materials including our Proxy Statement, 2011 Annual Report on Form 10-K and proxy card are available on the Internet and may be viewed and printed, free of charge, at http://ir.pdf.com/sec.cfm.
+Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 26, 2015:

+Our proxy materials including our proxy statement, 2014 Annual Report on Form 10-K and proxy card are available on the Internet and may be viewed and printed, free of charge, at http://ir.pdf.com/sec.cfm.